 A student who reenters the College within a five-year period will be held to the course and graduation requirements of either the current catalog or the catalog that was in effect on the date of his/her initial matriculation.
 If, during the five-year period, course and/or program changes were instituted to assist students seeking licensing in a particular area of study, these changes become part of the graduation requirement.
-If a change of program or curriculum is requested at the time of reentry, see the section titled "Change of Program or Curriculum" under "Records and Registration Related Information."
+If a change of program or curriculum is requested at the time of reentry, see the section titled "Change of Program or Curriculum" under "Registrar's Office Related Information."

 A student who reenters the institution after a five-year period shall be required to meet all course and graduation requirements of the catalog in place as of the readmission date.

 High Honor List--A grade point average of 3.75 or more in a semester qualifies a student carrying 6 or more credits a semester for that semester's High Honor List.